 To prepare for flow cytometry, resuspend the bacterial pellets with 50 microliters of blocking buffer containing 250 nanoMolar vitronectin [1-MED-TXT].
 Then, incubate the samples for 1 hour at room temperature without shaking [2-MED-over the shoulder].

 Talent resuspends the bacterial pellets with 50 microliters of blocking buffer containing 250 nanoMolar vitronectin from a labeled container.
 TEXT Overlay: See text for culturing Haemophilus influenzae type f (Hif) isolates

-Talent places the sample into the incubator.
+Talent places the sample into the incubator.Then, incubate the samples for 1 hour at room temperature without shaking [2-MED-over the shoulder].

 After incubation, pellet the bacteria by centrifugation at 3,500 × g for 5 minutes [1-MED].
 Then wash the pellets three times using PBS and similar centrifugation steps [2-CU].

+2.2.1.A Two ml PBS is added to each tube.

-Talent places the sample into the centrifuge, shuts lid and starts run.
+B.Talent places the sample into the centrifuge, shuts lid and starts run.

-Pelleted bacteria as talent washes it with PBS
+Pelleted bacteria as talent washes it with PBS after centrifugation.
+This is repeated twice, but only one time is shown.

 Following wash, add 50 microliters of primary sheep anti–human vitronectin polyclonal antibodies to the bacterial pellet at a 1 to 100 dilution in PBS-BSA [1-MED].
 Incubate the suspension for 1 hour at room temperature [2-MED-over].